mnadeem/FitnesseRunner/README.md

 #### How do I Integrate SVN with Fitnesse? ####

-_Wrap SVNCMSystem class in a jar file and put it in FitnesseRunner/lib, and un comment the following lines_
+_Wrap [SVNCMSystem class][svnCMId] in a jar file and put it in FitnesseRunner/lib, and un comment the following lines_

 	lINE 34 wrapper.java.additional.5=-DCM_SYSTEM=com.company.app.fitnesse.cmsystem.SVNCMSystem
 	lINE 56 wrapper.app.parameter.6=-e